 Denise has taught Pilates since 2005 and is Certified in Mat, Reformer and Chair.
 She has trained all levels and abilities including: professional dancers, professional/collegiate athletes, and pre/post surgery.
 She is part of a training program with Cary Reagan, a third generation Pilates instructor.
 Denise is a faculty member of Joffrey Ballet School.
 A tenured Sociology Instructor with a M.S. in Sociology, she is pursuing a MA in Integrative Health and Wellbeing from the U of M. She hopes to combine her education and teaching expertise with her passion for health and wellness in order to support individuals as they improve their wellbeing.

-Hilary Patzer, LAc, MaOM, is a Licensed Acupuncturist.
+Dr. Hilary Patzer, DACM, LA,c, is a Licensed Acupuncturist.
 She is certified in Neurokinetic Therapy®, Cranial Sacral Therapy and is a Level lll Fascial Stretch Specialist as well.
-She is currently working towards her Doctorate of Acupuncture and Oriental Medicine.
+She is currently working towards her Life and Performance Coaching masters.
 Hilary’s goal is to support athletes as they achieve their highest levels of competition.
 Hilary was a NCAA Division 1 All American Nordic Ski Racer, raced with the U.S. Ski Team and competed in the Ironman World Championship as well as the Boston Marathon.
 She currently serves as the Sports Acupuncturist for the Minnesota Vikings and sees pro athletes from a variety of other teams.